Lithium Extraction Methods

 Brine Solar Evaporation Traditional Production Method

-Hard rock mining, focusing on extracting lithium from spodumene-bearing pegmatites (or clusters of rocks and crystals), involves energy-intensive processes and chemical usage.
+Hard rock mining is the most common method of lithium extraction and the oldest, primarily used in Australia, China, and Canada.
+This process involves mining lithium-rich spodumene ore from pegmatite deposits (or clusters of rocks and crystals), which undergoes a complex series of energy-intensive and chemical-heavy treatments before lithium can be used.
 After mining the ore, it undergoes crushing, concentration, and chemical treatments, including roasting and leaching, to obtain a lithium concentrate.
-This method poses several environmental concerns, such as chemical waste disposal and groundwater contamination, rivers, and soil contamination.
 The transportation of crushed rock to China for processing adds to the carbon footprint and the need for more transparency regarding waste handling practices.

 Hard Rock Mining Traditional Production Method

-Direct Lithium Extraction (DLE) represents a transformative approach to lithium extraction, offering numerous advantages over traditional methods.
+Traditional Direct Lithium Extraction (DLE) represents a transformative shift in lithium production, offering a faster, more sustainable alternative to solar evaporation and hard rock mining.
+Unlike traditional methods, DLE extracts lithium directly from brine sources or evaporation ponds.
 DLE technologies can be classified into adsorption, ion exchange, and solvent extraction processes.
 These innovative techniques enable lithium extraction directly from complex brines with high concentrations of various ions.

 Learn how Direct Lithium Extraction is revolutionizing sustainable lithium recovery